abstractinfrastructure/k8s-intro-tutorials/core/README.md

 $ kubectl describe service loadbalancer
 ```

 3) Open a browser and visit the IP noted in the `Loadbalancer Ingress` field.
-It should direct you to the exposed
+It should direct map to the exposed
 service.

 4) Use the `minikube service` command to open the `NodePort` portion of the `loadbalancer` in a new browser window.